quantumJLBass/boa-fraud/profiles/addresses/US/STATES/ALABAMA/MONTGOMERY/MONTGOMERY/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809/641 S LAWRENCE ST, MONTGOMERY, AL, 36104-5809.md

 
 
 9 months ago
-Let’s do a class action suit against this company if this many people are having the same issues and I really believe they use unethical tactics for frivolous lawsuits something has to be done
+Let's do a class action suit against this company if this many people are having the same issues and I really believe they use unethical tactics for frivolous lawsuits something has to be done

 
 5